LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

 We can also return the `PSF` object too, allowing us to keep track of the pixel scale and perform operations like downsampling.
-Lets have a look at that now
+Let's have a look at that now

 ```python